isb-cgc/examples-Compute/cwl-examples/README.md

 ```
 In general, each CommandLineTool represents a single step in the outer Workflow.
 For more information about the relationship between CommandLineTool and Workflow, see the [CWL (Draft 2) specification](http://common-workflow-language.github.io/draft-2/).

-In order to run these examples on Google Compute Engine, you may use the deployment template located in [bioinformatics-pipelines/cwl-deployment](../cwl-deployment), which is preconfigured to run the examples.
-Instructions for creating the deployment can be found in the README file in that directory.
+In order to run these examples on Google Compute Engine, you may use the deployment template located in the [cwl-deployment github repo](https://github.com/isb-cgc/examples-Compute/tree/master/cwl-deployment), which is preconfigured to run the examples.
+Instructions for creating the deployment can be found in the README file in that repo.

 Once you've created a GCE VM for the examples, ssh to it:
 ```